onap/doc/docs/guides/onap-developer/architecture/onap-architecture.rst

-   all aspects – modeling the resources and relationships that make up the service, specifying the policy rules that guide the service behavior, specifying the applications, analytics and closed-loop events needed for the elastic management of the service
+   all aspects – modeling the resources and relationships that make up the service, specifying the policy rules that guide the service behavior, specifying the applications, analytics and closed-loop events needed for the elastic management of the service.

--  An orchestration and control framework (Service Orchestrator and Controllers) that is recipe/policy-driven to provide automated instantiation of the service when needed and managing service demands in an elastic manner
+-  An orchestration and control framework (Service Orchestrator and Controllers) that is recipe/policy-driven to provide automated instantiation of the service when needed and managing service demands in an elastic manner.

 -  An analytic framework that closely monitors the service behavior during the service lifecycle based on the specified design, analytics and policies to enable response as required from the control framework, to deal with situations ranging from those that require healing to those that require scaling of the resources to elastically adjust to demand variations.

 To achieve this, ONAP decouples the details of specific services and technologies from the common information models, core orchestration